NVIDIA/ais-k8s/monitoring/README.md

 3. Customize the chart values by editing [`kube_prometheus_stack_values.yaml`](../manifests/monitoring/kube_prometheus_stack_values.yaml).
 This involves setting `nodeAffinity`, `grafanaAdminPassword`, persistent stats storage (commented), and `securityContext`.

+4. Customize the alert receivers in the [`kube_prometheus_stack_values.yaml`](../manifests/monitoring/kube_prometheus_stack_values.yaml) file.
+[AlertManager](https://prometheus.io/docs/alerting/latest/alertmanager/) supports various receivers, and you can configure them as needed.
+Refer to the [Prometheus Alerting Configuration](https://prometheus.io/docs/alerting/latest/configuration/#general-receiver-related-settings) for details on each receiver's config.
+A sample Slack receiver configuration is included and commented out in the file.

-4. For setting the `securityContext`, specify details of a non-root user (typically UID > 1000).
+5. For setting the `securityContext`, specify details of a non-root user (typically UID > 1000).
 To identify existing non-root users, use the following command:
    ```bash
    awk -F: '$3 >= 1000 {print $1}' /etc/passwd
    ```